-7.2 Future outlook for Indian
+7.2 Future Outlook for India

-- 7.2.1 India has emerged as a strong performer in the world scenario in the last financial year.
-With the Budget for 2005-2006 purposing second generation of reforms, the process of liberalization is expected to gain further momentum in the coming years. - 7.2.2 The Indian economy has been performing consistently and has shown a lot of stability over the last year.
+7.2.1 India has emerged as a strong performer in the world scenario in the last financial year.
+With the Budget for 2006-2007 focusing on the reforms, the process of liberalization is expected to gain further momentum in the coming years.

+- 7.2.2 The Indian economy has been performing consistently and has shown a lot of stability over the last year.
 With inflation at an all time low, the disposable income for the consumers is on the rise.
 Further, with low interest rates in the market, the consumer is expected to spend than save in current year.
 This is an important stimulus expected to benefit further revival of economy.
-The economy is expected to bounce back to the growth levels of Internet boom times in current financial year. - 7.2.3 Development in the telecommunications sector & road infrastructure is expected to improve conditions in the country and thus emerge as a growth-driving factor for the economy on the whole.
+The economy is expected to bounce back to the growth levels of Internet boom times in current financial year. - 7.2.3 Development in the telecommunications sector & road infrastructure is expected to improve conditions in the country and thus emerge as a growth driving factor for the economy on the whole.

-7.3 Future outlook for the Industry
+7.3 Future Outlook for the Industry

-- 7.3.1 In the future, the demand for the rooms and F&B is expected to grow because of the following factors: - Improvements in the infrastructure sector viz. roads - Low inflation leading to a higher Disposable income - High GDP growth - Investment Reforms will further boost up long-term capital inflow into the sector - Focus on tourism industry in the budget for the current financial year
+In the future, the demand for the rooms and F & B is expected to grow because of the following factors:

+- Improvements in the infrastructure sector viz. roads - Low inflation leading to a higher Disposable income - High GDP growth - Investment Reforms will further boost up long-term capital inflow into the sector - Focus on tourism industry in the budget for the current financial year